 At IMAS we know that lots of high school students already have a passion for the marine environment.
 By enrolling in our University College Program unit A Practical Introduction to Marine Biology, year 11 and 12 students can experience a hands-on curriculum set in the beautiful Tasmanian marine environment and get a head start on their university studies.

 The course is run annually between term one and term two.
-Scholarships are available for the 2017 course.

 For more information on enrolment, visit the University of Tasmania course and unit handbook.